gcapes/file-backups-rfields/README.md

 ## Behaviour
 - The source (data) directory is assumed to be just that: raw data only.
 Once it has been backed up, it will not be backed up again even if files are modified or added.
-    - Analysis etc should be added to the backed up directory.
+    - Analysis etc should be added to the backup directory.
 - It is assumed that there is only one data directory containing all the experiments
 - There may be multiple outputs per file -- I have just taken the first complete set of information.
 - Complete directories (and subdirectories) are copied, using their original filenames.